 Jill Cooper grew up in rural Ontario, Canada and spent most of her summers outside.
 Whether observing the wildlife in her backyard, or visiting a park in her area, she was always surrounded by nature.

 In 2007, Jill was given her first DSLR from her father and, since that day, fell in love with photography.

 She is happy to be able to share her love of nature through the lens of her camera and has been published by the Royal Ontario Museum (ROM), as well as in several publications and web sites in support of education and conservation advocacy.

 Photography is a natural extension of Jill’s decade-plus work as an educator.
-As a geography teacher in Toronto, she has built on her role in the classroom, using photography as an engagement tool, to help lead student research excursions to Nicaragua, advised organizations such as the Jane Goodall Institute on school resources and has developed critically acclaimed education programs for WILD10 (the 10th World Wilderness Congress), CoalitionWILD and the Spirit Bear Youth Coalition.
+As a former geography teacher in Toronto for over a decade, she has built on her role in the classroom, using photography as an engagement tool, to help lead student research excursions to Nicaragua, advised organizations such as the Jane Goodall Institute on school resources and has developed critically acclaimed education programs for WILD10 (the 10th World Wilderness Congress), CoalitionWILD and the Spirit Bear Youth Coalition.

 Named in honour of the two decade fight to save Canada’s white Kermode or spirit bear, Ghost Bear Photography, like the spirit bear campaign itself, hopes to reconnect people with the wild and through photography, help the world fall in love with nature again.

 Wildlife photography requires striking an imperfect balance in order to keep the subject (and ourselves) safe while capturing images that can help inspire a world to fall in love with nature again.
 In our pursuit of photography, we always attempt to embody best practices, but acknowledge that unintentional mistakes will be made and, as such, we pledge to constantly demand better of ourselves and learn with every opportunity presented.
 Each image we take depicts wild animals in wild settings and we never use techniques that we feel will harm our subjects.